An Explanation on Principles

 Nibbāna is often left untranslated and/or is unclear.

-Translations for nibbāna can sometimes be found in glossaries yet they may not be used as such in the texts themselves, this tends to make things a bit abstract and unclear.
+Translations for nibbāna can sometimes be found in glossaries yet they may not be used in the texts.
 And extinction, extinguishing, unbinding don't make it clear enough.
-When it comes to translating nibbāna there are a few points to take into account:
+When translating nibbāna there are a few points to take into account:

 1. It is a word which would be ordinarily used by ordinarily people.
 People do have a perception of what nibbāna is even when they don't directly know it for themselves.